New York settles with nonprofit that paid $10 for WTC name

-NEW YORK (Reuters) - A nonprofit group that paid just $10 for the exclusive right to use the World Trade Center name will turn over some of its future revenue to end a New York State probe into how the name was sold so cheaply.
+NEW YORK, Feb 13 (Reuters) - A nonprofit group that paid just $10 for the exclusive right to use the World Trade Center name will turn over some of its future revenue to end a New York State probe into how the name was sold so cheaply.

 New York Attorney General Eric Schneiderman said the Port Authority of New York and New Jersey “exercised lax oversight and virtually no due diligence” before quietly selling the right to use the name in 1986 to the World Trade Centers Association.